-- Place brown sugar and shortening in stand mixer and mix on low until well combined.
+- Place coconut sugar and butter in stand mixer and mix on low until well combined.

 - Mix in egg until fluff, on med-low for approx. 3-5 minutes.

-- In separate bowl, combine flour, baking soda, cinnamon, salt and cloves.
+- In separate bowl, combine almond flour, cassava flour, baking soda, cinnamon, salt and cloves.